tabahi/bournemouth-forced-aligner/README.md

 BFA is a lightning-fast Python library that extracts **phoneme-level timestamps** from audio files with millisecond precision.
 Built on the powerful [Contextless Universal Phoneme Encoder (CUPE)](https://github.com/tabahi/contexless-phonemes-CUPE), it delivers professional-grade forced alignment for speech analysis, linguistics research, and audio processing applications.

-> 🎯 **Find the exact time when any phoneme is spoken** - provided you have the audio and its transcription
+> 🎯 **Find the exact time when any phoneme is spoken** - provided you have the audio and its text.

 ## 🌟 Key Features